MarcinKilarski/Website-Audit/instructions for reports/seo.md

 #### Used Tools

 1. Google > Search Traffic > International Targeting > Country

    https://www.google.com/webmasters/tools/i18n

 2. Bing Webmaster Tools > International Targeting

 #### Instructions

 #### Example of Recommendation

+You haven’t specified any country that is important to your business with Google’s International Targeting and Bing’s Geo-Targeting tools.

 ### 6.2.
 Geo-Focused Keywords